TEyeD: Over 20 million real-world eye images with Pupil, Eyelid, and Iris 2D and 3D Segmentations, 2D and 3D Landmarks, 3D Eyeball, Gaze Vector, and Eye Movement Types: Introduction

 \textbf{A look at the human eye beyond the gaze information} opens up further sources of information.
-For example, The gaze signal alone, however, is by no means the limit to information offered by the human eye~\cite{AGAS2018,ROIGA2018,ASAOIB2015,C2019,FFAO2019}.
-The the frequency of eyelid closure~\cite{WTDTWE092016,WTDTE022017,WTE032017}, can be used to measure a person's fatigue~\cite{dong2005fatigue}, an effective safety feature in driving~\cite{dong2005fatigue} and aviation~\cite{dinges2005pilot} scenarios.
+For example, The gaze signal alone, however, is by no means the limit to information offered by the human eye~\cite{WF042019}.
+The the frequency of eyelid closure, can be used to measure a person's fatigue~\cite{dong2005fatigue}, an effective safety feature in driving~\cite{dong2005fatigue} and aviation~\cite{dinges2005pilot} scenarios.
 Of course, this applies to all safety critical tasks that are monitored by one or more persons~\cite{luckiesh1937eyelid}.
 Another significant source of information is the pupil size, which can serve as a basis to estimate the cognitive load of a person in a given task~\cite{duchowski2018index}.
 This may then be used for better adaption of the content (e.g. in media-based learning) to a person's mental state.
-Finally, eye-related information can be used in identification processes~\cite{C2019,FFAO2019}, not only through the unique imprint of the iris~\cite{boles1998security}, but also through an individual's gaze behavior~\cite{C2019,FFAO2019,RLDIFFPRIV2020FUHL,GMS2021FUHL}.
+Finally, eye-related information can be used in identification processes~\cite{C2019,FFAO2019}, not only through the unique imprint of the iris~\cite{boles1998security}, but also through an individual's gaze behavior~\cite{C2019,FFAO2019}.

-In the age of machine learning, where there is an abundance of effective and scalable learning approaches ~\cite{lecun2015deep,rosenblatt1958perceptron,scholkopf2002learning,breiman2001random,chen2016xgboost, friedman2002stochastic, freund1996experiments}, it is, in principle, easier to develop algorithms or models which automatically retrieve the necessary information directly from the data.
-However, carefully annotated and curated data remains the central prerequisite for the development of machine learning - and especially deep learning - methods~\cite{AAAIFuhlW,NNPOOL2020FUHL,NORM2020FUHL,RINGRAD2020FUHL} as well as the validation of the results \cite{ICMV2019FuhlW,NNVALID2020FUHL}.
+In the age of machine learning~\cite{RLDIFFPRIV2020FUHL,AAAIFuhlW, NNPOOL2020FUHL, RINGRAD2020FUHL}, where there is an abundance of effective and scalable learning approaches ~\cite{lecun2015deep,rosenblatt1958perceptron,scholkopf2002learning,breiman2001random,chen2016xgboost, friedman2002stochastic, freund1996experiments}, it is, in principle, easier to develop algorithms or models which automatically retrieve the necessary information directly from the data.
+However, carefully annotated and curated data remains the central prerequisite for the development of machine learning - and especially deep learning - methods.

-Providing such a prerequisite for a broad range of scenarios that involve eye-related information is exactly what the TEyeD data set aims to achieve.
+Providing such a prerequisite for a broad range of scenarios that involve eye-related information is exactly what the TüEyeD data set aims to achieve.